tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 1. Rebuild/reload the extension, then click the 'update' button next to adnauseam.txt
 1. You should now see the # of 'AdNauseam filters' increase to include your new rule
 1. Test by visiting the page in question to verify the ad is now hidden
-1. Commit your changes and make a pull request
+1. Commit your changes and create a pull request

 -----------
 #### How do I debug a video ad that is appearing on a page?